 - Technology Assistance Program

 - Devices for individuals who are deaf or hard of hearing or who have speech disabilities.

 - Community Action Advocacy Groups

 - Community needs of people with disabilities are identified and strategies are developed to address those needs.

 - Support Groups

-- Recreational activities, mutual encouragement and assistance in identifying and addressing personal to address those needs.
+- Recreational activities, mutual encouragement, and assistance in identifying groups and/or programs to address individual needs.

 - Home Modifications

-- Ramps, grab bars, etc. provided to financially eligible individuals (Note: dependent on availability of funds).*
+- Ramps, grab bars, walk in showers, etc. provided to financially eligible individuals (Note: dependent on availability of funds).*

 - Educational Transition Services